 Visit Rome’s Best Kept Literary Oasis: The Keats-Shelley House

-The Keats-Shelley House is nestled right next to the world famous Spanish Steps in Rome.
+This lovely little literary museum is nestled right next to the world famous Spanish Steps in Rome.
 Thousands of visitors mill around the piazza in front of the steps, climb the steps, and take pictures of the steps.

 Yes, the steps really are very attractive–lots of flowers and a striking two-tower church at the top.

 But in the end, the steps are, well, steps.
-If you go to the Spanish Steps, take a quick pic and then veer right to visit the lovely little Keats-Shelley House.
+If you go to the Spanish Steps, take a quick pic and then veer right to visit the Keats-Shelley House.
 You’re in for a first-rate Artsy Traveler experience.

 Literary Leanings

 If you’ve been reading the Artsy Traveler blog for awhile, you probably know that I write mostly arts-inspired historical novels.
 My first three novels feature a painter (The Towers of Tuscany), a composer (A Woman of Note), and an actress (The Muse of Fire).
-So, as a novelist, I’m a lover of literature, and what could be more literary than two of the greatest Romantic poets?

 Also, back in the day when I went to university in England, I took my degree in English Literature.
 As a result, I studied a lot of poetry, particularly by Shelley.
-So to enter rooms where Keats and Shelley hung out, really is a pilgrimage.

 Touring the Keats-Shelley House

 The Keats-Shelley House is extremely easy to find thanks to its location next to the Spanish Steps.
 You’ll also see the banner hanging outside.
-The Keats-Shelley House is open from 10 to 1 and 2 to 6, and includes a special rate for seniors.

 The ticket person got on my good side by telling us we didn’t qualify for the senior’s rate because it’s only for people over 65.
 Awww.
 That was kind of her.
-But needless to say, I corrected her and got the reduced rate.

-You enter the museum and climb to the first floor where you’ll find the tiny gift shop (more on that later) and the ticket taker.
 After paying the entrance fee, turn right to tour a series of beautiful rooms containing a great many treasures and curiosities associated with the lives and works of several of the Romantic poets and their associates.

 You’ll see letters written by Keats, Shelley, Bryon, Mary Shelley, Wordsworth, and other luminaries from the time.
 The evenness of their penmanship puts most modern folks to shame!
-Also on display are drawings, snippets of poetry, paintings, and other memorabilia.
-The explanations are clear and informative.

 Why The Poets Loved Italy

 Back in the 18th and 19th centuries, with a decade or two off during the beginning of the 19th century for the Napoleonic Wars, Italy was a mecca for poets and writers from northern climes, including the Romantic poets from England, and Goethe from Germany.
-These writers loved Italy’s warm weather, easy-going life, and the inspiration to be found in so many centuries of history.
-What attracted them to Italy back then isn’t so very different from what attracts me to Italy today.

 It’s a very special country with so much to offer.
 No wonder I keep coming back year after year!